Hurricane Idalia path and timeline: When and where meteorologists project the storm will hit Florida

 Will Idalia and Franklin hit Florida at the same time?

 Hurricane Franklin is not expected to hit Florida, but it may cause rough surf conditions and rip currents.
-Officials have not issued any forecasts suggesting that Franklin will make landfall anywhere along the southeastern coast of the U.S.
+Officials haven't issued any forecasts suggesting that Franklin will make landfall anywhere along the East Coast.

-Franklin had strengthened into a powerful Category 4 storm with 150 mph winds by Monday night, when it was situated about 420 miles off the southwestern coast of Bermuda, but it is expected to weaken starting Tuesday afternoon.

-Meteorologists said swells from Franklin were already affecting Bermuda on Monday and are expected to cause "life-threatening surf and rip current conditions" along the U.S. East Coast this week, including in parts of Florida.

 As Idalia approaches, the National Weather Service has issued tropical storm watches and warnings for parts of eastern central Florida, including Orlando, where residents have been urged to prepare for "local tropical storm conditions by Tuesday night and into Wednesday.